Course Library

 A bit about the ACT Matrix

-Dr. Kevin Polk created the ACT Matrix in 2009 as a way of quickly getting people into the Acceptance and Commitment Process.
-Over the years it has evolved some, but the fundamentals remain.
+Dr. Kevin Polk created the ACT Matrix in 2009 to quickly engage people in the Acceptance and Commitment Process.
+Over the years, it has evolved somewhat, but the fundamentals remain the same.

 The vertical line represents noticing the difference between Sensory Experiencing and Mental Experiencing.